 The twin model is referred to as the job share model and is where two employees share one full time position and its workload.
 They work on the same tasks but on different days of the week.
 They have the same responsibilities and therefore job sharers will need to have ongoing effective communication to ensure the job is completed correctly.
 Some employers believe that it is best to have one day where they overlap so they can brief each other on current activities and important information.

 Job sharing for women in tech has many benefits, especially if they are looking to start a family or have other caring commitments.
-Having a work life balance is important to employees, especially for millennials who became the majority of employees in the workplace in March 2015.
+Having a work life balance is important to employees, especially for millennials who have become the majority of employees populating the workplace.
 Therefore, job sharing allows them to spend time with family and take up leisurely activities.